microsoft/RoomAliveToolkit/RoomAliveToolkitForUnity/README.md

 ## Components of This Toolkit:

-1. **KinectV2Server** (C#) – a standalone tool that handles obtaining images from Kinect device, and streaming them via TCP sockets to the Unity scenes.
+1. **KinectV2Server** (C#) – a standalone tool that handles obtaining docs/Images from Kinect device, and streaming them via TCP sockets to the Unity scenes.
 There is no dependency on Unity for this particular tool.
 2. **RoomAlive Toolkit scripts and shaders for Unity** (C#) – these provide capabilities to receive Kinect data, create unity scenes based on pre-existing calibration data, as well as perform view-dependent projection mapping for tracked users.
 These scripts are organized in in two parts:
   - *Assets\RoomAliveToolkit* - These are the core required scripts and shaders of the toolkit.
   - *Assets\RoomAliveToolkit_Examples* - These are *optional* scripts and scenes that contain the pre-assembled example scenes.
 This folder can be safely removed in new project if those examples are not required.